uncw-library/digitalmeasures-scripts/app/README.md

         However, all of these photos in app/profile_photos must be then synced to the vivo server or dev box.
         Doing this in a painless manner is valuable.

+#### How to production (non-docker)

+Vivo is at randall-vivo.uncw.edu:/usr/local/VIVO.  digitalmeasures-scripts is at randall-vivo.uncw.edu:/usr/local/digitalmeasures-scripts.
+I recommend git push/pull to the production rather than editing the code on production.
+There are a few cron jobs at `sudo crontab -e` that run xml_to_turtle.py, then copy the file to Vivo, then restart vivo.